nanoporetech/pomoxis/docs/_sources/read_until.rst.txt

 Here, the unblock call passes backsome meta data on the events.
 This is merely for programming convenience, the API may be simplified in the future.

+A more fullsome example of an concurrent alignment system is given in :module:`pomoxis.apps`read_until_filter`.